vitran96/evershop-docs/docs/api/overview.md

 ## Authentication

-For now, EverShop only supports the [JWT](https://jwt.io/) authentication.
-You can get the JWT token by calling the [admin login](/docs/api/user) API.
-This token will be used for all the subsequent API calls.
+For now, EverShop supports the cookie based authentication.
+You can get the cookie by calling the [admin login](/docs/api/user) API.
+This cookie will be used for all the subsequent API calls.

 Some API endpoints do not require authentication.
 If the `access` property is set to `public` in the `route.json` file, the API endpoint will be treated as a public API endpoint.
 Public API endpoints can be accessed by anyone.